Q. What is the difference between a determinate and an indeterminate tomato?

 A. I recommend that you decide on one of these methods to support the plants, to keep them up off the ground, for best health.
 There and pros and cons to each style.

 - Caged plants are easier to care for, and in the longterm may produce heavier yields (because they have more branches and stems).
-I bought myself a set of lifetime cages that also fold; you can make excellent cages from concrete reinforcing wire (6 feet of it makes a 22-inch cage).
+I bought a set of cages that also fold; you can make excellent cages from concrete reinforcing wire (6 feet of it makes a 22-inch cage).
 Stabilize each cage with a stake and twist-ties, unless the cage has inground legs.

 - Another advantage of cages: You can use them as mini-greenhouses should late or early frosts come, by having clamps and reusable pieces of clear, heavy plastic cut to wrap each cage.
 Some expert growers always put the plastic on in the first weeks to reduce negative effects of wind on young plants.